It’s easy to build a Hexo theme - you just have to create a new folder. To start using your theme, modify the

 Theme configuration file.
-Modifying this doesn’t require a server restart.
+Unlike the site’s primary configuration file, modifying this doesn’t require a server restart.

 Language folder.
 See internationalization (i18n) for more info.

 Layout folder.
 This folder contains the theme’s template files, which define the appearance of your website.
-Hexo provides the Swig template engine by default, but you can easily install additional plugins to support alternative engines such as EJS, Haml, Jade, or Pug.
-Hexo chooses the template engine based on the file extension of the template.
+Hexo provides the Nunjucks template engine by default, but you can easily install additional plugins to support alternative engines such as EJS or Pug.
+Hexo chooses the template engine based on the file extension of the template (just like the posts).
 For example:

 layout.ejs - uses EJS

 Hexo will process and save all renderable files to the